Pet Bird Care - The Basics:

 Diet

 In general, you need to provide a large variety of fresh food for your bird.
-However it is important to know the needs of your particular bird because all species have unique dietary and environment needs.
+However, it is important to know the needs of your particular bird because all species have unique dietary and environmental needs.
 Please do your research.

-For many of our companion parrots, a core diet of an organic, color free avian pellets, appropriate for the species, and a large variety of vegetables should be offered daily.
+For many of our companion parrots, a core diet of organic, color-free avian pellets appropriate for the species and a large variety of vegetables should be offered daily.

 Chop is also a popular addition and can be created with a mixture of chopped vegetables and cooked whole grains.